 - I'm so sorry, but this will never occur / happen again.

-- I'm sorry, we promise never to do the same mistake again.
+- I'm sorry, we promise never to make the same mistake again.

 - I'm really sorry; we'll do our utmost/best not to do the same mistake again.